-Lecture sessions in LIT0109 will include low-stakes group activities that allow you to actively engage with class materials and lectures and interact with your classmates.
+Lecture sessions will include low-stakes group activities that allow you to actively engage with class materials and lectures and interact with your classmates.
 Most of the time, each group will be asked to discuss a specific question or problem and then report the group's ideas to the whole class.
 I typically do not grade in-class group activities.
 However, evaluation points will be based primarily on peer assessments.

 You will be given a chance to evaluate your group members twice during the semester.
 The first evaluation takes place at the mid-term point, and it will be informal and used as feedback for individual team members.
-Each individual will receive 20 points for completing peer evaluations for their team members.
-(Your points will not be deducted by your peers' feedback, nor will they be affected if others do not submit their feedback on your in-class performances).
+At this time, your grade will not be impacted by your peers' feedback, nor will they be affected if others do not submit their feedback on your in-class performances.

 In the final evaluation, which occurs at the end of the semester, each of you will evaluate other members of the group on their participation in group activities.
-(Did they miss in-class activities regularly?
+(Did they miss inclass activities regularly?
 Did they contribute productively to the group?
 Did they exchange ideas with others in a respectful manner?).
-This round of evaluation is worth 30 points.
+30 points from your team members will be counted towards your final grade.